Board of Directors

 South Vancouver Island · Region 2

-Samantha Loppie is the Direct Client Services manager at the Victoria Sexual Assault Centre; privileged to work closely with the programs and people who support survivors of sexualized violence, their families and community.
+Samantha Loppie is Executive Director of the Victoria Sexual Assault Centre, and is privileged to work closely with the programs and people who support survivors of sexualized violence, their families and community.

-Samantha is an uninvited visitor on the territories of the lək̓ʷəŋən people, now known as the Songhees and Esquimalt nations, and the W̱SÁNEĆ people on whose land she has worked and lived for the last 9 years.
-Originally from Nova Scotia, she gained a Masters Degree in Sociology from Dalhousie University, located in Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq.
-She has spent the last 10 years in management and leaderhsip roles over a variety of sectors including sexual health, human resources and anti-violence work.
+Samantha is an uninvited visitor on the territories of the lək̓ʷəŋən people, now known as the Songhees and Esquimalt nations, and the W̱SÁNEĆ people on whose land she has worked and lived for the last nine years.
+Originally from Nova Scotia, she gained a Master’s Degree in Sociology from Dalhousie University, located in Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq.
+She has spent the last 10 years in management and leadership roles over a variety of sectors including sexual health, human resources and anti-violence work.

 Donalda Beeson